 Google Photos offers you a great service – to automatically backup your photos and keep them on the cloud.
 However, at what price?
 Your privacy.
 Google can scan your photos, identify your face and track your location.
 No company should have this much information about you.
 Find out how to delete your Google photos.

-Users are attracted by the unlimited storage capacity, smooth layout, cross-platform syncing, and sharing opportunities.
-Some also enjoy Google’s photo recognition AI, which identifies faces and objects in users’ photos and generates searchable tag words.
+Users are attracted to Google Photos by the unlimited storage capacity, cross-platform syncing, and sharing opportunities.
+Some might also enjoy its photo recognition AI, which identifies faces and objects in users’ photos and generates searchable tag words.

 However, Google Photos’ data collection capabilities have expanded significantly since its launch in 2015.
 These same features can give Google some uncomfortably detailed insights into your life: